 What if some factors point to employment and some to self-employment?

 It is important to note that no single factor is decisive.
 It is possible that some factors will point to employment and others will point to being self-employed.
 In this instance, the overall position must be considered.

-For more information, look at ‘am I employed, self-employed, both or neither’ in the ‘self-employment' section of this website.
+For more information, look at Am I employed, self-employed, both or neither? in the self-employment section.

 Can I be employed and self-employed at the same time?

 Yes, it is possible to be both employed and self-employed at the same time if you have two different jobs.
 For example, if you work for yourself as a hairdresser during the day (self-employed) but in the evening you work as a receptionist in a hotel (employed).